Skip to content

 gwmock merge filename_noise.gwf filename_signal.gwf \

---metadata noise-0.metadata.yaml \
+--metadata noise/metadata/orchestration-0.metadata.json \

---metadata signal-0.metadata.yaml \
+--metadata signal/metadata/orchestration-0.metadata.json \

---channel E1:STRAIN \
+--channel ET1_EMR:STRAIN \

---output-channel E1:STRAIN
+--output-channel ET1_EMR:STRAIN

 This produces a merged frame file and a merged metadata file documenting all input files and merge details.

-Merging Multiple Files¶
+Merging Multiple Files

 To merge a sequence of files: